 \section{Abstract}

 We initiate the study of multiplicative structures on cones and show that cones of Floer continuation maps fit naturally in this framework.
-We apply this to describe the multiplicative structure on Rabinowitz Floer homology via cones and we reprove the Poincar\'e duality theorem from this perspective.
-We generalize the splitting theorem previously proved in the context of cotangent bundles to large classes of Weinstein domains.
-We express the mixed cap products in string topology in terms of loop products and coproducts, and we describe extended loop homology entirely in terms of Morse homology.
-The paper contains three appendices.
-The first one discusses multilinear shifts in a multilinear setting.
-The second one, of operadic flavor, discusses sign conventions and the language of trees to describe algebraic operations in a dg setting.
-The third one contains a description of the product on extended loop homology in the language of Morse theory and cones.
+We apply this to give a new description of the multiplicative structure on Rabinowitz Floer homology and cohomology, and to give a new proof of the Poincar\'e duality theorem which relates the two.
+The underlying algebraic structure admits two incarnations, both new, which we study and compare: on the one hand the structure of $A_2^+$-algebra on the space $\cA$ of Floer chains, and on the other hand the structure of $A_2$-algebra involving $\cA$, its dual $\cA^\vee$ and a continuation map from $\cA^\vee$ to $\cA$.